Methodology

 We normalize the submitted U.S. address and match it to latitude, longitude, ZIP, county, state, and census tract identifiers where available.

-We check federal and public datasets for air quality, drinking-water compliance, flood zone, natural hazard, regulated facility, and Superfund signals.
+We check federal and public datasets for air quality, drinking-water compliance, PFAS contamination, flood zone, natural hazard, regulated facility, and Superfund signals.

 Each category is interpreted with source-specific rules so one signal does not hide another.
 Grades are screening signals, not health or safety determinations.

-The report translates findings into plain-English context, confidence notes, freshness notes, and practical questions to ask before buying, renting, or relocating.
+The report translates findings into plain-English context, confidence notes, freshness notes, and practical questions to ask when evaluating an address.

 A grade is a plain-English screening signal for a category such as air quality, drinking water, flood and natural hazard, or pollution and cleanup sites.
 It is designed to help you prioritize review.
 It is not a promise that a home is safe or unsafe.